 - Download RDB files.
 For more information, see Backup archiving.

-Based on AOF persistence, ApsaraDB for Redis logs all commands executed to write data, such as SET.
+Based on AOF persistence, ApsaraDB for Redis logs all commands to write data, such as SET.
 When you restart ApsaraDB for Redis, the service reruns the commands in the AOF files to restore data.
 If AOF files are too large, Redis runs the AOF Rewrite task to recreate AOF files and optimize their storage usage.

 Data persistence tools